BlueTot/tatum/README.md

 sudo apt install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra
 ```

-Install `pandoc`, which is used for file vonersion:
+Install `pandoc`, which is used for file conversion:

 ```bash
 sudo apt install pandoc